 About the Huskie Closet

-The Huskie Closet launched in the spring of 2022, offering cold-weather clothing as well as men’s and women’s sized casual and career clothing.
-The closet allows students to shop for free clothing on a regular basis in a location that affirms their dignity.
-Students are also able to donate clean, usable clothing that no longer serves them but might be perfect for someone else.
+The Huskie Closet launched in the spring of 2022, offering cold-weather clothing and men’s and women’s sized casual and career clothing.
+The closet allows students to shop for free clothing regularly in a location that affirms their dignity.
+Students can also donate clean, usable clothing that no longer serves them but might be perfect for someone else.

 A project of the Center for Nonprofit and NGO Studies, the closet has a clear connection to the center’s mission and vision.
 It provides many engagement opportunities to the NIU community: